Increasing charity effectiveness

-Since our founding we’ve worked to understand what makes a charity effective and to help charities achieve this.
-We’ve aimed to identify barriers to achieving impact, and how changes in the external environment could support charities to deliver better results.
+Since our founding we’ve worked to understand what makes a charity effective; offering help and advice to charities so they can achieve the greatest level of impact possible.
+We’ve aimed to identify barriers to achieving impact, and how changes in the external environment could provide charity support to deliver better results.

 Building effective organisations